RyanAller1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](Relatedproject4.jpg)

-This project is related to mine because (insert reasons here).
+This project is related to mine because it utilizes the push of a button to obtain the score.

 ### Related project 5 ###
 Smiley Buttons